Three years full-time.

 Full downloadable information regarding all University of Suffolk courses, including Key Facts, Course Aims, Course Structure and Assessment, is available in the Definitive Course Record.

-Graduates are well-prepared to enter careers, marketing and public relations, advertising, arts administration in addition to a range of post graduate and vocational study opportunities.
+Graduates are well-prepared to enter careers in media and broadcast, marketing and public relations, advertising, film criticism, teaching and education, arts administration in addition to a range of postgraduate and vocational study opportunities.

 Fees and finance